-More recently, I was the Pou Hākinakina Project Lead and Social Impact Specialist at Te Whānau o Waipareira.
-The key focus of my role was developing a strategic framework for achieving sporting excellence through a whānau ora approach; a framework that focuses on athlete well-being in a culturally responsive way.
+I also worked in the social services sector for Te Whānau o Waipareira and Whānau Ora Commissioning Agency; I was the Pou Hākinakina Project Lead and Social Impact Specialist (2019-2020).
+The key focus of my role was the development of a strategic framework that supports sporting excellence through a whānau ora approach; a framework that focusses on athlete well-being in a culturally responsive way.
 Additionally, I was tasked with developing initiatives relevant and suitable for whānau to achieve positive outcomes and be self-determining.

 I am currently the Events & Projects Manager at Ngā Kaihoe o Aotearoa, Waka Ama NZ.